openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 ***********************************************
-Provisioning Network Interfaces on Controller-1
+Provisioning network interfaces on controller-1
 ***********************************************

-In order to list out hardware port names, types, pci-addresses that have been discovered:
+In order to list out hardware port names, types, PCI addresses that have been discovered:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-port-list controller-1

-Provision the oam interface for Controller-1:
+Provision the OAM interface for controller-1:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-if-modify -n <oam interface> -c platform --networks oam controller-1 <oam interface>

 **********************
-Unlocking Controller-1
+Unlocking controller-1
 **********************

-Unlock Controller-1
+Unlock controller-1:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-unlock controller-1

-Wait while the Controller-1 is rebooted.
+Wait while the controller-1 is rebooted.
 Up to 10 minutes may be required for a reboot, depending on hardware.

-**REMARK:** Controller-1 will remain in 'degraded' state until data-syncing is complete.
+**REMARK:** controller-1 will remain in degraded state until data-syncing is complete.
 The duration is dependant on the virtualization host's configuration - i.e., the number and configuration of physical disks used to host the nodes' virtual disks.
 Also, the